 Within the ultimate pit shell, 16 pit phases were constructed, expanding from initial mining in the southwest to the northeast.
 For the production schedule and analysis, only the first eleven phases are used to produce a mine life of approximately 40 years.
 The cumulative result for all eleven phases forms the mineral reserves in Table 1-2.

-of Himer wir Hesel ves
+Table 1-2.
+Summary of white a reserves

 Tonnes Above Cutoff Li Grade Li Contained

 Domain (millions) (ppm) (million kg)

 Probable Reserve

 Total 213.3 1,129 240.9

-1 The offertion data of the mineral management of timeta in Amount 5, 2020 The C D fan tha actimate in Ma